 What Students Can Expect of The Kaikou School

-Kaikou is a Japanese word that literally means ‘unexpected encounter’ or ‘crossing paths’ in this case we will hopefully have our eyes open to the beauty or bonsai as an art and horticulture form.
+Kaikou is a Japanese word that literally means ‘unexpected encounter’ or ‘crossing paths’.
+In this case we will have our eyes open to the beauty of bonsai as an art and horticulture form.
 This is the ‘encounter of wonderment’ with bonsai and each other.

-Besides the in-class teaching, you will receive handouts to study, view videos and get guidance in your work.
+Besides the in-class teaching, you will receive handouts to study, view videos, and given other resources to help grow your bonsai knowledge.

-Soil and aluminum wire are included in the class when needed Tools are available, but we encourage you to start your own basic tool kit We can help you choose the proper tools to use.
+Soil and aluminum wire are included in the class when needed.
+Tools are available, but we encourage you to start your own basic tool kit.
+We can help you choose the proper tools to use.
+Proper care of your tools will be discussed in class and is beneficial to maintaining healthy trees.

 Testimonial